-- 1 Click Start, choose All Programs, CD (DVD) Recorder, RecordNow!, and then click RecordNow! again. - 2 Select the Backup Projects tab. - 3 Select Save Image. - 4 Insert the source disc into the drive. - 5 Click Browse to set the destination and name of the image file. - 6 Click the Save icon to create the image file.
+- 1 Click Start, choose All Programs, Sonic RecordNow!, and then click RecordNow!. - 2 Select the Backup Projects tab. - 3 Select Save Image. - 4 Insert the source disc into the drive. - 5 Click Browse to set the destination and name of the image file. - 6 Click the Save icon to create the image file.